goramartin/master-thesis/docs/papers/class-importance/01-car-rank-identifying-potentially-important-concepts-and-relation-in-ontology.md

 The meaning of importance is that the author wants to suggest something to the user.
 A concept is a source that owns a set of relations related to other concepts.
 Concepts and relationship exhibit a mutually reinforcing relationships.
+In this paper, term importance is used as a metric for measuring the extent that the ontology creator suggests a concept or relation to users.

 ## CARRank algorithm